overview/overview-local/README.md

 * You want total control over your documents.
 (We think Overview is secure from most attacks; but we can't fight a subpoena.)
-* You want to experiment with large document sets.
-(Overview can handle one or two gigabytes; above that, our servers may groan.)
+* You want to experiment with large document sets. (overviewdocs.com is limited to one or two gigabytes)
 * You want to develop your own visualization or processing [plugin](https://github.com/overview/overview-server/wiki/Writing-a-Plugin).
 * You need to work without Internet access.